 Charter references 4a, 4d

-Bye-Law references 2-10, 13
+Bye-Law references 2-10, 13, 27

-Last amended 20 March 2014 (1B)
+Last amended 22 June 2023

-Regulation 1A: Registration Code of Practice
+Regulation 1A: Regulations for Registration

 - 1. The Board has made and published standards of education, professional development, competence and commitment of individuals whom the Board may record in the Register. - 2.
-These are set out in UK Standard for Professional Engineering Competence (UK-SPEC) (first published on 1 December 2003) and the associated Registration Code of Practice (first published on 1 March 2004 as the Regulations for Registration), which the Board will review from time to time. - Licensed Members shall not register individuals with the Engineering Council, or accredit or approve programmes and qualifications for such registration, outside the terms of this Registration Code of Practice, without the authorisation of the Registration Standards Committee. - 4.
-Licensed members shall have an appeals procedure available to unsuccessful applicants.
+These are set out in UK Standard for Professional Engineering Competence (UK-SPEC) (first published on 1 December 2003) and the associated Regulations for Registration (first published on 1 March 2004), which the Board will review from time to time. - 3.
+Licensees shall not register individuals with the Engineering Council, or accredit or approve programmes and qualifications for such registration, outside the terms of these Regulations for Registration, without the authorisation of the Registration Standards Committee. - 4.
+Licensees shall have an appeals procedure available to unsuccessful applicants.